 Benefits provided - The URS provides retirement, disability, and death benefits to participants in the defined benefit pension plans.
-Retirement benefits are determined from 1.5% to 2.0% of the employee's highest 3 or 5 years of compensation times the employee's years of service depending on the pension plan.
+Retirement benefits are determined from 1.25% to 2.00% of the employee's highest 3 or 5 years of compensation times the employee's years of service depending on the pension plan; benefits are subject to cost-of-living adjustments up to 2.50% or 4.00%, limited to the actual Consumer Price Index for the year.
 Employees are eligible to retire based on years of service and age.

-Participants in the defined contribution plans are fully vested in employer and employee contributions at the time the contributions are made.
+Defined contribution plans area available as supplemental plans to the basic retirement benefits of the defined benefit pension plans and as a primary retirement plan for some Tier 2 participants.
+Participants in the defined contribution plans are fully vested in employer and employee contributions at the time the contributions are made, except Tier 2 require contributions and associated earnings are vested during the first four years of employment.
 Benefits depend on amounts contributed to the plans plus investment earnings.
 Individual accounts are provided for each employee and are available at termination, retirement, death, or unforeseeable emergency.